Classical Writing Literature Selections

 Classical Writing Literature Assignments and Suggestions

 For Aesop students (3rd-4th grade) and for Homer students (5th-6th grade) all the literature selections are included in the workbooks.
-However, your students will benefit from reading and hearing many more of these types of stories.
-In response to requests from Classical Writing users, we have provided a supplemental reading list for Aesop and Homer.
+In response to requests from Classical Writing users for additional reading suggestions, we have provided a supplemental reading list for Aesop and Homer.

-We list on-line versions of each assigned book whenever possible.
-Many of the supplemental books are also available online.
+We also list on-line versions of each book when possible.

 Primer: Assigned and Supplemental Reading